Snapbrillia/quadraticvoting/src/README.md

 consuming each project's UTxO.

-## Validation Layout for Various Transactions
+## Validation Layout for Transactions

 This section is meant to be accompanied by
 [the flow diagram of the contract](https://figma.com/file/rbmPW7o6ol8aICbB4l318a/Quadratic-Voting-and-Funding).
-Each subsection below well elaborate on its corresponding dashed square in the diagram.
+Each subsection below will elaborate on its corresponding dashed square in the diagram.

 The color purple for a transaction indicates that there are no minting/burning meant to occur.
-While red or greed transactions refer to their corresponding minting policies (red for `P`, and greend for `V`).
+While red or green transactions refer to their corresponding minting policies (red for `P`, and green for `V`).

 ### NFT Minting Transaction